-Most schools have the access to essential teaching materials, such as audio-visual resources for delivery of instructions, subject-specific kits, and resource books for teachers.
-More than half of the teachers use Jadui Pitara in their classrooms.
-Strengthening guidance and motivation for teachers to integrate Jadui Pitara along with other learning-teaching materials can help enhance classroom practices.
+Most schools have the access to essential teaching materials, such as audio-visual resources for delivery of instructions, subject-specific kits and resource books for teachers.
+Although, more than half of the teachers use Jadui Pitara, it is used less in comparison to the other materials.
+The teachers must be guided and motivated to use Jadui Pitara in their classrooms.